goodidea82/SAxVCxLC/README.md

+# WARNING
+This repository is not ready yet to be used!
+We are still uplading and preparing files.

 # SAxVCxLC
 Adds the GTA Vice City and Liberty City maps into GTA San Andreas.
 GTA SA remains fully playable and modable.
 See: http://gtaforums.com/topic/813938-saxvcxlc-vc-and-lc-in-san-andreas/